What is SOC? Types, Benefits and Security Challenges It Can Tackle

 The two common operational scenarios are in-house and virtual SOCs.
 The latter can be organized as outstaffing, managed team, or “SOC as a service” solution.
 Each option has its merit and certain constraints.

 In-house operations may seem like the simplest option.
 However, lack of existing expertise for setting up the operations, plus recruiting challenges can extend the SOC establishment timeline.
 In-house operations also require a separate budget.
-On average, enterprises spend annually on maintaining an in-house SOC.
+On average, enterprises spend $2.86 million annually on maintaining an in-house SOC.

 Delegating SOC maintenance to a managed services provider reduces the setup timeline and provides access to the missing expertise.
-For that reason, of businesses choose to partially or completely outsource their SOC.
+For that reason, over 50% of businesses choose to partially or completely outsource their SOC.
 Infopulse also has the capacity and skillset to help businesses build a SOC center or support existing operations.

 SOC is a strategic security “asset”, protecting businesses against known and emerging threats.
 Gaining the capabilities to proactively identify threats and vulnerabilities at a nascent stage is particularly crucial for enterprises in regulated industries, where a breach leads to hefty compliance fees and brand damage.